Women in government: Pathways to political involvement

+In 2017, a study was done using a sample of countries around the world.
+From this, of the 77 women executives from the countries studied, 22 were provisional.
+Of these types, however Political family accounted for over a quarter of female executives.
+This was mostly found to be the case in Asia and Latin America.
+In Latin America, 75% of non-provisional executives had blood ties to a former president or political figure.
+78% of Asian female executives share this trait.

+It was found that women often lead or participate in revolutionary or democratization movements, however this rarely leads to political ascension.
+Familial ties are found to be a larger determinant of political ascension than any sort of merit.

 Political recruitment model

 The political recruitment model is a term coined by political scientists who studied why women do not hold political positions at the same rates men do.
 The political recruitment model categorizes the steps between a citizen and politician, and many political scientists use this to study where women are losing the opportunity and chances to hold elected office.
 The political recruitment model has four parts; eligible, aspirants, candidates, and elected.
 When studying pathways to political involvement, political scientists focus on where in this pipeline women tend to "leak out of".

 Policies to increase women's participation

 The United Nations has identified six avenues by which female participation in politics and government may be strengthened.
 These avenues are: equalization of educational opportunities, quotas for female participation in governing bodies, legislative reform to increase focus on issues concerning women and children, financing gender-responsive budgets to equally take into account the needs of men and women, increasing the presence of sex-disaggregated statistics in national research/data, and furthering the presence and agency of grassroots women's empowerment movements.

 The first government organization formed with the goal of women's equality was the Zhenotdel, in Soviet Russia in the 1920s.